MasonMcGrail/MasonMcGrail.github.io/constructed_languages/ekhwachil/reference_grammar.md

     (A.#) ??? ??? ???????
           ???    ???   ?????    ~???
-          DEF.SG tiger P3SG:roar~HAB
+          DEF.PL tiger P3PL:roar~HAB
-          'The tiger roars', or 'Tigers roar'
+          'The tigers roar', or 'Tigers roar'

     (A.#) ??? ??? ??? ???????
           ???           ???    ???   ?????    ~???
           last.month(?)
-DEF.SG tiger P3SG:roar~HAB
+DEF.PL tiger P3PL:roar~HAB
-          'Last month, the tiger would roar', not *'Last month, tigers roar (as a general truth)'
+          'Last month, the tigers would roar', not *'Last month, tigers roar (as a general truth)'

 #### A.B.C.
 Inceptive aspect

 The inceptive aspect is used to refer to events that are beginning or starting.
-This aspect is expressed with a preceding word, and it is marked by the prefix ??.
-For dynamic verbs, it combines freely with the habitual and iterative aspects, but it can only combine with the progressive aspect with periphrasis.
+It is marked by the prefix (?).
+For dynamic verbs, it combines freely with the habitual and iterative aspects, but it can only combine with the progressive aspect periphrastically.

     (A.#) ??????? ??? ???
           ??- ?????    ???    ???